Security

 POST /v1/me/rotate-key.
 The previous key is invalidated instantly. - Webhook signing secrets: shown once at subscription creation.
 To rotate, delete the subscription and create a new one.

-- Stripe keys: live keys are never loaded into the landing or SDK.
+- Paddle API keys: never loaded into the landing or SDK; only the server-side key in Fly secrets.

 security.txt